Titania412/Restaurant-System-with-Admin-Functionality/README.md

 # Restaurant-System-with-Admin-Functionality

 I create a database driven restaurant menu ordering system.
 The menu will include options for selecting:

   ● Restaurant Information
   ● Admin Menu
   ● Start New Order

+I use Python code to create table in phpLiteAdmin